LAVA-LAB/logRASM/ReadMe.md

 # 4. Running for a single benchmark (smoke test)

 The main Python file to run the code is `run.py`.
-See [Section 6](#6-overview-of-input-arguments) of this ReadMe for a full overview of the available input arguments.
+See [Section 7](#7-overview-of-input-arguments) of this ReadMe for a full overview of the available input arguments.
-A minimal command to train and verify a neural network policy is:
+A minimal command to train and verify a logRASM is:

 ```
-python run.py --model <benchmark> --probability_bound <bound> --pretrain_method <algorithm> --pretrain_total_steps <steps> --mesh_loss <mesh_loss>
+python run.py --model <benchmark> --probability_bound <bound> --pretrain_method <algorithm> --pretrain_total_steps <steps> --mesh_loss <mesh_loss> --exp_certificate
 ```

 In this command, `<benchmark>` specifies the benchmark to run, `<bound>` is the probability bound of the reach-avoid specification, `<algorithm>` is the method used to pretrain the input neural network policy for the specified number of steps `<steps>`, and `<mesh_loss>` specifies the discretization cell width used in the learner's loss function (see below for the options).

 ## Smoke test

 The following example can be run to verify if the code runs correctly.
-If the code runs on GPU, you should see `Running JAX on device: gpu` in the terminal output (after the overview of the arguments):
+If the code runs on GPU, you should see `Running JAX on device: gpu` in the terminal output (directly after the overview of the arguments):

 ```